Overview

 Social influence

 Peer social influence refers to the impact individuals of a similar age, status, or group exert on one another’s attitudes, beliefs, decisions, and behaviors.
-This influence is pervasive and can impact various stages of life, from childhood to adulthood.
+This peer influence is pervasive and can impact various stages of life, from childhood to adulthood.
 Understanding peer social influence can be beneficial within mental health and psychology, as peers can shape an individual’s identity, choices, and emotional well-being.

 Nature of influence